 (l) generally, for ensuring that the whole resources of the community are available for use, and are used, in a manner best calculated to serve the interests of the community.

-[Section 47 inserted by No. 22 of 1974 s.
+[Section 47 inserted: No. 22 of 1974 s.
 10.]

-48. Intimidation, etc.
+48. Intimidation etc.

 A person who does, or omits to do, any thing, at any time whether during or after the state of emergency, or in any manner, by way of retaliation, discrimination or intimidation against any other person by reason of, or as a result of, the participation by that other person in emergency supply or distribution operations shall be guilty of an offence against this Part.

-[Section 48 inserted by No. 22 of 1974 s.
+[Section 48 inserted: No. 22 of 1974 s.
 11.]

 49. Offences and penalties